se-edu/se-book/oopDesign/classes/basic/q-essay-identifyClassesAndObjects.md

 <tip-box>

-John gave a checque to the Cashier pay for the LoTR and GoT books he bought.
+John gave a checque to the Cashier to pay for the LoTR and GoT books he bought.

 </tip-box>